Each year, the Utah Legislature introduces hundreds of bills that affect the criminal justice system.

 Bills can include multiple provisions.
 To avoid misrepresenting the total number of bills introduced, each bill in this project was assigned to only one category.

-Proposed Bills by Category
+Proposed and Passed Bills by Category

 in number of bills